Narcissists use lots of manipulative mind games to keep control over us; here are seven examples of their most common tactics.

 Compliment.
 A polite expression of praise or admiration.

 Flattery.
 Giving excessive or insincere praise to meet one’s own purpose.

-A narcissist will flatter you, pay close attention, they don’t give you genuine compliments, they use flattery. they use this tactic during the idolisation stages, they find out your needs, wants and desires, either from checking your social media, talking to others to find information about you and what feels like deep those heart to hearts, in the beginning, they are just gathering all information about you, first to hook you in, then to use your insecurities to exploit you.
-They will flatter you, give you constant attention, plan a fake future with you, and they will love everything you do, and hate everything you hate.
-Once you are hooked on the constant attention, they’ll take it away, to make you work harder to get it again.
+A narcissist will flatter you, pay close attention, they don’t give you genuine compliments, they use flattery.
+They use this tactic during the idealisation stage, they find out your needs, wants and desires, either from checking your social media, talking to others to find information about you and what feels like those sincere heart to hearts, in the beginning, they are just gathering all information about you, first to mirror you in, to hook you in, then to use your insecurities to exploit you.
+They will flatter you, give you constant attention, plan a Fake future with you, and they will love everything you do, and hate everything you hate.
+Once you are hooked on their constant attention, they’ll take it away, to make you work harder to get it again.
 They will get you to tell them all your secrets and insecurities, so they can further manipulate by one day using those very secrets against you, any way they can.
 They will learn all your strengths, so they can use them against you to make you doubt your own capabilities.
-We all make mistakes in life, it’s all a part of the learning process, a narcissist will pick out any mistake real of not in the things you are great at to bring you down and question yourself.
+We all make mistakes in life.
+It’s all a part of the learning process.
+A narcissist will pick out any mistake real of not in the things you are great at to bring you down, to make you question yourself.

 They fish for compliments, and they need to boost their self-esteem to help them keep their inflated ego going.
 They will fish for compliments from, family, friends, coworkers, children, anybody they can, social media, to keep their false selves and ego going.
 It’s more evident with an overt narcissist, but a covert does it too.